enkidevs/curriculum/sql/dql/write/delete-clause.md

 | 14 | dragon        |
 | 15 | no-eggs       |

-Suppose we want to delete the first value of the table:
+Suppose we want to delete the first value from the table:

 ```sql
 DELETE FROM egg_group